 How to Make Hamburger Soup

-1. Start by browning your beef in a large heavy-bottomed Dutch oven or saucepot set over medium-high heat.
+1. Start by browning your beef in a large pot or heavy-bottomed Dutch oven.
 Sprinkle with salt and pepper and break the meat into smaller pieces as it cooks.
-Once cooked, transfer beef to a fine-mesh strainer set over a large bowl to drain.
+Once cooked, transfer the beef to a fine-mesh strainer set over a large bowl to drain.
 Set aside.

 2. In the same pot that was used for cooking the ground beef, sauté the onion in a little bit of olive oil.
-This will take several minutes as we don’t want to char the onions.
-Low and slow for 5 minutes or so delivers the best results.
+Cook the onion low and slow for about 5 minutes.
 Toss in the garlic and cook until fragrant, approximately 30 seconds.

-4. Add your cooked ground beef back to the pot and reduce heat to low.
+4. Add the ground beef back to the pot and reduce the heat to low.
 Cover and allow the soup to simmer for 10-15 minutes.

 6. Finally, season your soup with additional salt and black pepper, to taste.
 Serve each bowl with a scoop or two of cooked elbow macaroni noodles and fresh chopped parsley, if desired.